Baltic gas pipeline: Will Nord Stream 2 be or not be? | DW | 17.02.2020

 The bottom line

 "I think that the importance of Russia to Germany is really exaggerated," Gonchar said.
-"It's a consequence of the 'Schröderization' of some groups in the German political establishment that control the oil and gas business of several German energy companies," he went on.
+"It's a consequence of the 'Schröderization' [pro-Russia policies promoted by former German Chancellor Gerhard Schröder] of some groups in the German political establishment that control the oil and gas business of several German energy companies," he went on.

+Meanwhile, global LNG supply is expected to increase by around 34 million tons this year, with 24 million tons of this from the US as supply builds up from LNG trains that started up last year and as more capacity is brought online this year.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.